-Results and recoveries of LCS/LCSD was used to evaluate accuracy and precision for the rest of compound list in this method.
+Results and recoveries of LCS/LCSD was used to evaluate accuracy and precision in this method.

 Results, percent recoveries and RPDs were recalculated randomly and all agreed with the reported QC summary table.
 Method blank presented with the data package, analyzed with samples did not show presence of any target compounds.